Trends

 Eliminating Vendor Lock-in

 Scispot's design philosophy emphasizes customer independence rather than vendor dependence.
-While LabWare users often feel trapped by proprietary LIMS Basic scripting that requires specialized consultants for modifications, Scispot empowers labs to make changes independently through its no-code interface.
+Scispot's design philosophy emphasizes customer independence.
+Some platforms use proprietary scripting requiring specialized consultants for modifications, while Scispot empowers labs to make changes independently through its no-code interface.

 The platform provides white-glove support and consulting services, but customers aren't forced to use these services for routine modifications.
 Data remains easily exportable, and the platform emphasizes open integrations that reduce lock-in risks.
 This approach gives labs control over their operations without the ongoing dependency that characterizes traditional LIMS relationships.